solidi/writing/01-on-kotlin-a-reply-from-management.md

 > More adoption?

 If the answer is yes, the implication has more questions than answers.
 The fundamental problem is always the following.
 What is the problem you are trying to solve?
 Is it the right problem?
 Why?
 Yeah, boilerplate is a problem, but what else?
+New staffing, upskilling, and legacy system management will be a challenge.

 From what I heard, the main driver of Kotlin is developer happiness.
 Google even drops words like *enjoyable* and *fun* in their decision to make it official.
 Hell, even the method keywords in Kotlin are `fun`.